OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 Overlays and graphics

-Add static or animated overlays with everything from your logo to chat boxes and donation trackers.
+Add static or animated overlays — from your logo to chat boxes and donation trackers.
 A must for serious streamers and content creators.

 Browser sources

-Insert HTML- and CSS-based overlays directly via browser sources — for example, StreamElements, Streamlabs, or live comments from a website.
+Insert HTML‑ and CSS‑based overlays directly via browser sources — e.g., StreamElements, Streamlabs, or live comments from a website.

-OBS Studio can feel overwhelming for beginners, but thanks to its large community and the many tutorials on YouTube, you’ll get up to speed quickly.
-The software offers unlimited profiles and scenes, and you can import/export your setups, making it easy to switch between different productions.
+OBS Studio can feel overwhelming for beginners, but thanks to the large community and countless English tutorials on YouTube, you’ll get up and running quickly.
+The software offers unlimited profiles and scenes, and you can import/export your setups so it’s easy to switch between different productions.

-There are also plenty of plugins and themes, so you can tailor the interface to your needs — both visually and functionally.
+There are also many plugins and themes, letting you tailor the interface to your needs — both visually and functionally.

 OBS Studio is known for efficient code and modest system requirements.
-Even older computers can often handle high-quality streaming.
-On modern systems, it’s possible to stream in high resolution without CPU spikes — especially when using hardware encoders like NVENC or Apple VT.
+Even older computers can often handle quality streaming.
+On modern systems, you can stream in high resolution without CPU spikes — especially when using hardware encoders like NVENC or Apple VT.

-It’s important to test your settings, as incorrect configuration can result in dropped frames or poor audio synchronization.
+It’s important to test your settings, as incorrect configuration can cause dropped frames or poor A/V sync.

 • Switch scenes from your phone or tablet

-• Trigger overlays or mute the microphone — with one click
+• Toggle overlays or mute your mic — with one tap

-🔌 Tip: Use apps such as Touch Portal, Deckboard, or Elgato Stream Deck to get an intuitive control surface with buttons and icons.
+🔌 Tip: Use apps like Touch Portal, Deckboard, or Elgato Stream Deck to get an intuitive control surface with buttons and icons.

 Enable “Studio Mode” in OBS to split the screen into Preview and Live.
 This lets you:

-• Check that the next scene looks right
+• Check that the next scene looks correct

 • Adjust overlays, audio, and camera before you go live